-The scholarship is a waiver of tuition for at least 6 but no more than 15 hours which count toward a certificate or degree.
+The scholarship is a waiver of tuition at the in-district rate for classes required for the student's first certificate or associates degree.
 The award is based on the current in-district tuition rate and does not include fees or books.
 The Principal's Scholarship is renewable each semester the recipient earns a 2.75 GPA the previous term with a cumulative 3.0 GPA or better with no withdrawals, failed, or incomplete courses and completes the service hour component.